A mammogram is an x-ray of your breasts. Find out how you have it and what happens afterwards.

 There are no special preparations for a mammogram.
 You can eat and drink normally beforehand.

-You remove your clothes from the waist upwards, and put on a hospital gown.
+You take off your clothes from the waist upwards.
+You might put on a hospital gown.

 After your mammogram

 You can get dressed and go home straight after the mammogram.
 You might have some tenderness in your breasts for up to a few hours.